hoshi-messenger/hoshi/README.md

 - [X] Notify and sync instead of sending messages directly, on startup notify all contacts
 - [X] Audio calls, start with a Ring message, the other party may then send back an Accept/Reject message directly, once the call is open just spam the other side with regular G711 u-Law sample data and output it with rodio or something like that
 - [X] Abstract audio interface, shouldn't have Rodio in clientlib
+- [X] Make the clientlib reconnection logic more robust
+- [X] Simple bots (Echo / Jukebox)

+## License

+Unless otherwise stated all source codes in this repository is under the MPL 2.0 license which is included here.